matteogabburo/introsde-2015-assignment-1/README.md

 Very similiar to getHeight but this return an int that represent the weight

 ##### public void printPeopleWithDetails()
-This function doesn't return anything, but it print the attributes of all the "Person Nodes" that .xml contains.
-For do this it use an xpath expression that return the list of the people and later with a for cycle print the attributes.
+This function doesn't return anything, but it print the attributes of all the "Person Nodes" that .xml contains.To do this it uses an xpath expression that return the list of the people and later with a for cycle print the attributes.

 ##### public NodeList getHealthProfile(int id)
 Return people with id equal to parameter id.